rnnisi/RigolDS1054Z/README.md

 Track runs

 ### remember_IP.txt
-- embeded file which contains the SCPI address which was used for the last sucessful connection
+Embeded file which contains the SCPI address which was used for the last sucessful connection

 ### plot.py
-- to run in directory with data csv files : ./plot.py <waveform number>
-- Plot waveform csv, takes number of waveform as command line arguement.
+Run in directory with data csv files : ./plot.py <waveform number>.
+Script will plot all waveform csv's under same experimental number, takes number of waveform as command line arguement.
 Deploy in Exp_n directory to plot Wfm_i.csv

+### DataTransfer.py
+Library for data transfer, allows use of Raspberry-Pi as a server for data hand-off.

+### SetupServer.sh
+Will install necessary software to use raspberry-pi as server and update permissions.
+Use root to run.

+### UPLOAD.py
+Run in directory on Pi used to collect data from working directory containing Exp_n files.
+Give experiment number "n" values as command line arguements.
+The script will upload each directory "Exp_n' and its contents to a local site.

+### DOWNLOAD.py
+Run in terminal of device intended for analysis, which is connected to same local network as pi used to collect data.
+This script will download and decode all the data from the local site for analysis.
+Again, give experiment "n", as in "Exp_n", to specifiy which experiment you want to download data for.
+This script will set up a new "Exp_n" data file in the working directory from which it is run.

 ### Run Scripts: See following section.